 Q: Can hair growth return to normal after stress-related hair loss?

-A: Yes, in most cases hair growth returns to normal when stress levels decrease.
-However, it may take a few months before hair starts to grow back.
+A: Yes, in most cases, hair growth returns to normal as stress levels decrease.
+However, it may take a few months before the hair starts to grow back.

 Q: How long does it take for hair to recover from telogen effluvium?

-A: Usually it takes three to six months for the hair growth cycle to return to normal after the stress is reduced.
+A: It usually takes three to six months for the hair growth cycle to return to normal after the stress has subsided.

-Q: Can supplements help with stress-related hair loss?
+Q: Can dietary supplements help with stress-related hair loss?

-A: Supplements containing biotin, zinc and other essential nutrients can be helpful in supporting hair growth, but they are most effective when combined with other measures to reduce stress.
+A: Dietary supplements containing biotin, zinc, and other essential nutrients can help support hair growth, but they are most effective when combined with other measures to reduce stress.

-Q: Is hair loss due to stress permanent?
+Q: Is hair loss caused by stress permanent?

-A: No, stress-related hair loss is usually temporary and can be remedied by reducing stress and using the right hair care products.
+A: No, stress-related hair loss is usually temporary and can be treated by reducing stress and using the right hair care products.

-Q: Should I see a doctor if I experience hair loss due to stress?
+Q: Should I see a doctor if I’m experiencing hair loss due to stress?

-A: If the hair loss is persistent or you notice other symptoms, you should consult a doctor or dermatologist to rule out underlying medical conditions.
+A: If the hair loss is persistent or if you notice other symptoms, you should consult a doctor or dermatologist to rule out any underlying medical conditions.

-By addressing stress and adapting your hair care routine, you can effectively manage hair loss and regain stronger and healthier hair.
+By managing stress and adjusting your hair care routine, you can effectively address hair loss and restore stronger, healthier hair.

-Caring Conditioner Gentle sulfate-free moisturizing conditioner 26,00 € - available on subscription from every 7 weeks
+Conditioner Gentle, sulfate-free moisturizing conditioner 26,00 € — available by subscription every 7 weeks

-Scalp Scrub Balancing exfoliating scalp scrub 39,50 € - available on subscription from every 10 weeks
+Scalp Scrub Balancing Exfoliating Scalp Scrub 39,50 € — available by subscription every 10 weeks